ShAdowDev16/MyBoplBattleMods/README.md

 # MyBoplBattleMods
-The mods for Bopl Battle that i created.
+The mods for Bopl Battle that I created.